You’ll agree when we say a cash flow chart is one of the most significant tools in a business.

 You can supercharge Excel with third-party tools (add-ins), such as ChartExpo, to access easy-to-read and insightful Cash Flow Charts.
 Accessing Cash Flow Diagrams should never stress you.

 The statement of cash flows presents sources and uses of cash in your business.
-There’re three unique formulas you can use to determine the cash flow position of your business.
-And they include:
+There are three unique formulas you can use to determine the cash flow position of your business.
+They include:

 How to create a Cash Flow Chart using either Google Sheets or Excel does not have to consume your valuable time or even overwhelm you.